Acrocanthosaurus: Postcranial skeleton

 Aside from its vertebrae, Acrocanthosaurus had a typical allosauroid skeleton.
 Acrocanthosaurus was bipedal, with a long, heavy tail counterbalancing the head and body, maintaining its center of gravity over its hips.
 Its forelimbs were relatively shorter and more robust than those of Allosaurus but were otherwise similar: each hand bore three clawed digits.
 Unlike many smaller fast-running dinosaurs, its femur was longer than its tibia and metatarsals, suggesting that Acrocanthosaurus was not a fast runner.
-Unsurprisingly, the hind leg bones of Acrocanthosaurus were proportionally more robust than its smaller relative Allosaurus.
-Its feet had four digits each, although as is typical for theropods, the first was much smaller than the rest and did not make contact with the ground.
+Unsurprisingly, the hind leg bones of Acrocanthosaurus were proportionally more robust than its smaller relative, Allosaurus.
+Its feet had four digits each, although, as is typical for theropods, the first was much smaller than the rest and did not make contact with the ground.

 Classification and systematics

 Acrocanthosaurus is classified in the superfamily Allosauroidea within the infraorder Tetanurae.
 This superfamily is characterized by paired ridges on the nasal and lacrimal bones on top of the snout and tall neural spines on the neck vertebrae, among other features.
 It was originally placed in the family Allosauridae with Allosaurus, an arrangement also supported by studies as late as 2000.
 Most studies have found it to be a member of the related family Carcharodontosauridae.

 At the time of its discovery, Acrocanthosaurus and most other large theropods were known from only fragmentary remains, leading to highly variable classifications for this genus.
-J. Willis Stovall and Wann Langston Jr. first assigned it to the "Antrodemidae", the equivalent of Allosauridae, but it was transferred to the taxonomic wastebasket Megalosauridae by Alfred Sherwood Romer in 1956.
+J. Willis Stovall and Wann Langston Jr. first assigned it to the "Antrodemidae", the equivalent of the Allosauridae, but it was transferred to the Megalosauridae, a wastebasket taxon, by Alfred Sherwood Romer in 1956.
 To other authors, the long spines on its vertebrae suggested a relationship with Spinosaurus.
 This interpretation of Acrocanthosaurus as a spinosaurid persisted into the 1980s, and was repeated in the semi-technical dinosaur books of the time.

 Tall spined vertebrae from the Early Cretaceous of England were once considered to be very similar to those of Acrocanthosaurus, and in 1988 Gregory S. Paul named them as a second species of the genus, A. altispinax.
 These bones were originally assigned to Altispinax, an English theropod otherwise known only from teeth, and this assignment led to at least one author proposing that Altispinax itself was a synonym of Acrocanthosaurus.
 These vertebrae were later assigned to the new genus Becklespinax, separate from both Acrocanthosaurus and Altispinax.
-It was still regarded as an Allosaurid by some researchers researches, and is still occasionally placed within that family.